Mental Health Blogs

-The Power of Sound and Its Affects On Our Moods and Health
+The Power of Sound and How It Affects Our Mood

-Eat well.
-Exercise regularly.
-Get enough sleep.
-These are the mantras ingrained in us to stay healthy.
-But one of the things that we tend to overlook is the power of sound and how it can affect our mood and well-being.
-Everyday, we are surrounded by noisy traffic, snippets of conversation from chattering people, and music.
+We tend to ignore the power of sound and how it can affect our mood and wellbeing.
+Everyday, we are surrounded by noisy traffic, snippets of conversation from chattering people, music and more.
 Think about how irritating the sound of nails scratching a chalkboard is; then think about the sound of birds chirping.
-What a difference they make in our mood (unless, of course, you hate birds).
+What a difference they make in our mood (unless you hate birds).

 • Identify sounds that frustrate, annoy, or stress you out.
 Then try to take steps to minimize these sounds.
 If you hate the noise of your phone ringing, put it on vibrate.
 If chatting co-workers are bothering you, try using ear plugs or listen to soothing music.